The following programmes have received support from the Hearing Conservation Council:

 Surveys in the developing countries have shown the need for an affordable hearing aid, preferably solar powered or rechargeable.
 The late Sir John Wilson, with his colleague Dr Venkatswamy of the Aravind Eye Hospital in Madurai, initiated the $10 intra ocular lens.
 Again, it was Sir John who was the stimulus for the affordable hearing aid project with a view to having a digitally programmable analogue hearing aid for $40.

-Impact UK and Project Impact USA, following feasibility studies, have designed and will manufacture a digitally programmable analogue hearing aid which will be available for about $40.
+Impact UK and Project Impact USA, following feasibility studies and values of patient care, have designed and will manufacture a digitally programmable analogue hearing aid which will be available for about $40.
 A prototype should be available in September, followed by clinical trials that should commence in the UK, Scandinavia, the United States and India in October and November.
 The hearing aid itself should be ready for marketing, following field trials, in the spring of 2003.

 Hearing Conservation Council endorse this project and have pledged to support the clinical trials in the UK.